steven-joruk/common-crypto/README.md

 ## What's missing?

-* Resetting cryptors - I don't see a use case for this, so I won't implement it.
+* Resetting cryptors - I don't see a use case for this, so I won't implement it unless someone requests it.
 * Padding and rounds for cryptors.
 I want to make sure they're only configurable where they're actually supported.